markmoxon/elite-source-code-bbc-micro-cassette/README.md

 - Reverse the bytes for a block of code that is placed on the stack
 - Compute checksum for MAINSUM
 - Poke checksum value into binary
-- Comuter checksum for CHECKbyt
+- Compute checksum for CHECKbyt
 - Poke checksum value into binary
 - Encrypt a block of code by XOR'ing with the code to be placed on the stack
 - Encrypt all code destined for lower RAM by XOR'ing with loader boot code
 - Encrypt binary data (HUD graphics etc.) by XOR'ing with loader boot code
 - Output `ELITE` binary (protected)

-## Build
+### elite-disc.asm

+This script builds the final disk image.
+It copies the assembled `ELITE` and `ELTcode` binary files from the `output` folder to the disk image, and is passed as an argument to BeebAsm by the `Makefile` when it creates the disk image.
+The BeebAsm command is configured to add a `!Boot` file that `*RUN`s the `ELITE` binary, so the result is a bootable BBC Micro disk image that runs the tape version of Elite.

+The disk image is called `elite.ssd`, and you can load it into an emulator, or into a real BBC Micro using a device like a Gotek.

+## Building Elite from the source

-There are three build targets available.
+There are two main build targets available.
 They are:

-- `build` - An unencrypted version, which will be different to the extracted binaries (as they are encrypted).
-This version should allow for more modifications to the source, though this is still a fairly brittle process.
-- `encrypt` - An encrypted version that exactly matches the released version of the game.
+- `build` - An unencrypted version
-- `extract` - An encrypted version that matches the cassette source files, which differ slightly from the released version (see the `ELTB` section below for more details).
+- `encrypt` - An encrypted version that exactly matches the released version of the game

+The unencrypted version should be more useful for anyone who wants to make modifications to the game code.
+It includes a default Commander with lots of cash and equipment, which makes it easier to test the game.
+As this target produces unencrypted files, the binaries produced will be quite different to the extracted binaries, which are encrypted.

+The encrypted version produces the released version of Elite, along with the standard default Commander.

+(Note that there is a third build target, `extract`, which is explained in the Differences section below.)

 Builds are supported for both Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.